dave-thompson/qmk-modules/lumberjack/README.md

 ## Troubleshooting
 ### My Keycodes are Scrambled!
-If your keycodes look something like `0x320B` then, well... that's just what a keycode looks like!
+If your keycodes look something like `0x320B` then, well... that's just what keycodes looks like!
 In fact, your keyboard likes them that way.

-If you add `KEYCODE_STRING_ENABLE = yes` to your `rules.mk` then they will become more human readable and look like this: `RSFT_T(KC_H)`.
+If you add `KEYCODE_STRING_ENABLE = yes` to your `rules.mk`, then they will become more human readable and look like this: `RSFT_T(KC_H)`.
 (In case `RSFT_T(KC_H)` still seems somewhat cryptic, it's a Mod-Tap key that resolves to either "Right Shift" or "H".)

+### My Keycodes are Truncated
+By default, Lumberjack truncates keycodes over 15 characters long to fit them in the first column of logged output.
+You can increase the size of the first column by adding, e.g. `#define LUMBERJACK_KEYCODE_LENGTH 20` to your `config.h`.

 ### My Firmware is Too Big to Compile
 Unfortunately, older keyboards have very little memory, and pretty logging takes up a surprising amount of it.
 You have several options to free up space:

 1. Follow the instructions on QMK's [Squeezing AVR](https://docs.qmk.fm/squeezing_avr) page, which will free up a lot.
-(However, do NOT follow their suggestion to enable `AVR_USE_MINIMAL_PRINTF`, as it is not compatible with Lumberjack.)
 1. Remove `KEYCODE_STRING_ENABLE = yes` from your rules.mk file.
-This will make your keycodes much harder to read, but will free up quite a bit of space too.
+This will make your keycodes much harder to read, but will free quite a bit of space.
 1. Temporarily comment out parts of your keymap, like LED functionality, that you can live without until you're done debugging.

-### Some Deltas are Negative
-Yes, this happens!
-Due to the way that matrix scanning works, QMK's key event sequence can be slightly non-chronological.

 ### Some Deltas are Missing
 The timers measure up to a maximum of 60 seconds between keystrokes.
 Deltas greater than this are not reported.